vistadataproject/documents/README.md

 Feature | Details
 ---|---
 __Prototype-Driven__ |  Employs a rapid iterative prototyping approach. *Not waterfall development*.
+See [spiral model](https://en.wikipedia.org/wiki/Spiral_model)
 __Uniform Access__ | Provides VISTA with its first universal, uniform mechanism for reading and writing data.
 This mechamism fully standardized and unified through a read data model and write write data model fully integrated into a single, symmetric model.
-__Data Safety__ | Provides VISTA with its first single, comprehensive framework for strict error checks for all information provided to or from all clients. *This is a major improvement over the hodge-podge of inconsistent methods (HL7, RPCs, procedural code), all of which are permissive*
+__Data Integrity__ | Provides VISTA with its first single, comprehensive framework for strict error checks for all information provided to or from all clients. *This is a major improvement over the hodge-podge of inconsistent methods (HL7, RPCs, procedural code), all of which are permissive*
 __Data Security__ | Provides VISTA with its first comprehensive, granular, "on-the-data", data-level security model.
 This is the foundation for any modern role-based security architecture.
+See [data-centric security](https://en.wikipedia.org/wiki/Data-centric_security)
 __Data-centric__ | A new approach to managing VISTA's data.  *Not a code-centric approach*.
 __Model-driven__ | A model-driven architecture is a new approach to data managment of VISTA data.  *Not a code-centric approach*.
 __Server-side__ | All data and models are processed server-side, in-process - eliminating moving parts and maximizing performance.